-If a producer has a second claim, the minimum recommendations for the FW Officer during the first claim visit must have been implemented in order to be eligible for a full claim.
+If a producer has a second claim, the minimum recommendations from the Fish and Wildlife Officer during the first claim visit must have been implemented in order to be eligible for a full claim.
 If the recommendations have not been followed, the producer is only eligible to receive 50 per cent of the claim amount.